Dual-Anonymous Guidelines for proposal preparation and submission

 DA has already been deployed for more than ten years in different fields outside astronomy and the results have been documented in a number of publications.
 The conclusion is that the obfuscation of team information turns into a reduction of the systematics in the review process.
 The HST Working Group on the anonymization of proposals has compiled a list of relevant publications.
 See Johnson & Kirk (2020) for the specific case of HST.

 As described in the Guidelines for applicants, they will have to comply with some simple rules when preparing the title, the abstract, the special remarks and especially the scientific rationale of their proposals.
 This requires a change of style (grammar and structure) in the way their previous work (both publications and usage of scientific facilities) is described and used in the text to support the proposed case.
 This implies that previous versions of the proposal will need to be reviewed and adapted to the new anonymization requirements set by the DA paradigm.
 The applicants are also requested to fill in the Background and Expertise field in the p1 web form.
 This is supposed to provide a concise summary of the applicants’ profiles and expertise relevant for the proposed science case.
-This field will not be included in the material distributed to the reviewers during the review and will only be accessible to them after the ranking phase is completed.
+This field will not be included in the material distributed to the reviewers during the review and will only be accessible to them upon request and only after the ranking phase is completed.